lunir-project/lunir/rfcs/README.md

 | [MIR](mir/)  |
 | [IL](il/)    |

-If your RFC does not fit into any of the listed categories, create an issue requesting the addition of a new category.
+If your RFC does not fit into any of the listed categories, create an issue requesting the addition of a new category or place it in the other category, based on your judgement.

 Once you've found the correct category, click on it and make a copy of *[TEMPLATE.md](TEMPLATE.md)*.